 My memories of being in the general ward are so much brighter.
 The exhaustion had finally lifted, and I no longer felt quite so weak.
 My breathing was still labored, and I still had the nasal cannula pumping me with oxygen, but I was getting better… I still had to have breathing treatments, and they gave me a little thingy I had to practice breathing with to exercise my lungs.
 I felt like a 2 year old sitting with the breathing exerciser and practicing.

-On my ninth day in the hospital, I made up my mind——”So I’m going home today, right?!”
-Doctor said ofcourse as soon as the Insurance people clear your bills.
+On my ninth day in the hospital, I made up my mind and asked ,’So I’m going home today, right?!”
+Doctor said of course as soon as the Insurance people clear your bills.
 Honestly if you ever look at the hospital bill 8 out of 10 people will get a heart attack there and then and that is the reason for discharge it is mandatory that a family member comes and the bill like a Graduate degree is handed over to him.

-Life is indeed unpredictable thus we need to have faith in the power of the mind, and how even in tough situations, we can have power over our attitude…positive attitude
+Life is indeed unpredictable thus we need to have faith in the power of the mind, and even in tough situations, we can overcome things by having a positive attitude.

 Of course there are those moments when I get paranoid, scared at the thought of what could have happened to me and it does have a psychological impact.

-I’m not saying that all pain can be wished away.
+I am not saying that all pain can be wished away.
 I was lucky I survived, so it was easier for me to stay calm, check my mindset and search for a bright side.
-But, I’ve also heard incredible stories of amazing people who’ve grappled with terminal illnesses, horrific car crashes and trauma, and who’ve said that with positive thinking, meditation and visualization, they’ve been able to endure far more than they ever imagined was possible.
+But, I’ve also heard incredible stories of amazing people who have grappled with terminal illnesses, horrific car crashes and trauma, and who’ve said that with positive thinking, meditation and visualization, they’ve been able to endure far more than they ever imagined was possible.